jamietanna/sarahseewhy.github.io/_posts/2019-01-27-reflection-week-4.md

 It was a collaboration heavy week and surfaced a few thoughts on the interaction of people and programming.
 Also introducing Can't Let It Go to the weekly reflections.

-I'm finally fully back in my groove after pleurisy and forgot how much energy is involved in living.
+I'm finally fully back in my groove after pleurisy and forgot how much energy is involved in day-to-day living.
 By Friday, when I normally write my reflection, I was knackered...hence a Sunday post.

 ### Documentation